People

 Elijah Catalan

 Eli joined the lab as a Ph.D. student in 2020 in the Institute of Environment and Sustainability.
 His current research uses genomic-based biodiversity monitoring to understand the resilience of coastal and marine ecosystems to climate change on the West Coast.
 He is a class of 2020 alumnus of Howard University in Washington, D.C. where he earned a B.S. in biology and a B.A. in environmental studies.
 After finishing his graduate studies, Eli plans to enter a research-based career where he can help protect and empower those communities disproportionately impacted by environmental conditions and underrepresented in the field of environmental conservation.
+Eli is a 2018 alumnus of The Diversity Project.

 John Amiel Flores